Division of Gastroenterology & Hepatology

 • Inflammatory Bowel Disease Conference

-• GI Pathology Conference
+• GI pathology conference

-• Gastrointestinal Endoscopy Conference
+• Gastrointestinal endoscopy conference

-Trainees at Jefferson are intimately involved in educating Jefferson medical students, residents, and visitors from other institutions.
-If they choose, fellows are also able to pursue additional opportunities in medical education including giving resident lectures and small group sessions.
+If they choose, fellows are also able to pursue additional opportunities in medical education including giving resident lectures and small group sessions, or medical-education focused research projects.

 During the first year of fellowship, trainees are encouraged to meet with faculty members in order to discuss participation in research.
 First-year fellows are expected to have their research projects approved by the faculty by October 1 of their first year.
 It is expected that fellows will engage in scholarly writing and plan and execute basic or clinical research.
 This is the primary focus of research rotations but, by necessity, these efforts continue during other rotations.
 Fellows are expected to submit the results of their research efforts for presentation at local and national meetings and, if suitable, for publication.